 4. Family-Style Homeschooling

-Something that might help is to bring everyone together for an activity.
+Working on a project or activity is helpful for learning with minimal hair-pulling.
 When you have kids of different ages, it’s not always possible, but it’s nice when everyone can participate at whatever stage they are at.

 5. Consider Unschooling